 Pediatric Health Care

 Comprehensive pediatric care and immunizations are provided to our patients' children from birth to age 21 years.
 All children in CAP receive frequent developmental testing during their first three years, including developmental screenings every three months.
 A parenting coordinator offers group and individual parenting sessions, and a case manager provides comprehensive case management and follow-up for each mother-infant pair.

 Overnight Stay Service

-A 16-bed overnight sleeping area at the CAP site is fully staffed with trainined resident assistants from 4:00 PM to 8 AM seven days per week.
+A 16-bed overnight sleeping area at the CAP site is is staffed with Resident Assistants from 4:00pm to 8am, seven days per week.